 It was founded in memory of Siew-Yue Killingley (1940-2004), a dedicated teacher who was always attentive to the academic and personal needs and potentialities of her students.
 A fund was launched at a memorial service for Siew-Yue in All Saints’ Church, Gosforth, Newcastle upon Tyne, on 25th September 2004.
 The Trust was registered by the Charity Commission in 2005.

 Siew-Yue always took an interest in her students as individuals, and considered their individual needs.
 The S.Y.
 Killingley Memorial Trust aims to do the same.
-If you agree with these aims and want Siew-Yue’s work to live on, please read ‘How can I help?’.
-The Trustees are friends of Siew-Yue, some of whom have studied in her highly enjoyable classes.
+If you agree with these aims and want Siew-Yue’s work to live on, please read “How can I help?“.
+Most of the Trustees are friends of Siew-Yue, some of whom studied in her highly enjoyable classes.
 They include university and school teachers, and an artist with no background in higher education.
 The Selectors are people with a wide range of teaching experience, who share her devotion to helping adult learners of all ages and backgrounds.

 Since July 2005 the Trust has provided funds to help: